nlpeters/Diabetic_Retinopathy_Detector/README.md

 Please see pdf file "Findings_Report" for information about the development of the model.

-Jupyter notebook "diabetic_retinopathy_detector.ipynb" contains the code used.
+Jupyter notebook "diabetic_retinopathy_detector" contains the code used.

 Excel file "Metrics_Report" contains summarized metrics.